Blog

 Learn what pencil marks are in Sudoku, when to use them, and how notes mode improves harder puzzle solving.

-**Pencil marking** means writing small candidate numbers inside a cell when you are not ready to commit to a single final answer.
-Strong Sudoku players use **notes** to keep uncertainty visible, structured, and manageable instead of trying to remember every possibility at once.
+Pencil marking means writing small candidate numbers inside a cell when you are not ready to commit to a single final answer.
+Strong Sudoku players use notes to keep uncertainty visible, structured, and manageable instead of trying to remember every possibility at once.
+If you want to see the difference live, open Play Sudoku and switch notes on and off while solving.

 History guide